TeeOkome/Pre-seeds-Program/README.md

 2. **Diverse use cases**:
    - **Cohort-based training**: Aimed at aspiring researchers or individuals early in their research careers.
 The course can be delivered in a structure similar to [Open Seeds](http://we-are-ols.org/openseeds) or [Nebula](http://we-are-ols.org/nebula).
+   - **Research Software Engineers (RSEs)**: Providing foundational knowledge of research for new hires, especially RSEs who do not come from academic or research backgrounds, with the aim of acclimatising them to the new work environment.
    - **Citizen Science**: Empowering individuals who have little to no previous knowledge of research to engage in scientific research.
-   - **Professional development**: Enhancing research skills for various professional fields (especially RSEs who do not come from research backgrounds).
+   - **Professional development**: Enhancing research skills for various professional fields.
-   - **Research Software Engineers (RSEs)**: Providing foundational knowledge of research for new hires, with the aim of acclimatising them to the new work environment.
    - **Other use cases**: Open to additional applications as the program evolves.

 ## Roadmap
 See our [roadmap](roadmap.md) for more details.

 ## How You Can Contribute
 We believe in the power of collaboration and invite you to join us in shaping this program.
 To find out how you can get involved, read our [CONTRIBUTING.md](CONTRIBUTING.md) file.